Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Note: Can be granted a "provisional license" for a period of ninety (90) days once Board has given exam approval.
 The exam must be passed within sixty (60) days.
 This license is valid for one attempt of the exam only and an applicant may be issued only one provisional license.

-Each applicant seeking to become licensed must meet and/or complete the requirements for the License Social Worker as defined under the Nevada Statutes and Regulations.
-Please review and complete the Application for Certification as a License Social Worker for the state of Nevada.
+Each applicant seeking to become licensed must meet and/or complete the requirements for the License Social Worker as defined by the State of Nevada.
+Please review and complete the Application for Certification as a License Social Worker for the State of Nevada.

 Nevada Board of Examiners for Social Workers